 There is a progression that I would like to suggest to you.
-Following it, you might be able after all to hit your one-handed backhand, volley or forehand ground-stroke with the consistency that you desire.
-So here we go!
+Following it, you might be able after all to hit your one-handed backhand, volley, or forehand groundstroke with the consistency that you desire.

-1. Learn the Technique
+1. Learn the Technique.

-I taught myself how to hit a one-handed backhand in a few days only because I followed a simple progression beginning with the point of contact and adding the follow-through (click here to find out how).
-Once you understand the importance of the main elements, the rest comes easy.
+Learn the proper progression drills or step-by-step technical elements of the strokes.
+I taught myself how to hit a one-handed backhand in a few days only because I followed a simple progression beginning with the point of contact and adding the follow-through.

-2. Practice the Technique
+2. Practice the Technique.

-My favourite way of practicing the technique is with a ball machine.
+My favorite way of practicing the technique is with a ball machine.
 There is no pressure from a tennis partner or a coach to perform in a certain way.

-Of course, having a certified tennis coach has definitely a lot of advantages because he/she will give you the feedback you need to improve a lot faster.
-But if you know what you need to do and follow a progression process (see above) using a ball machine is one of the best ways to learn and improve your tennis strokes.
+Of course, having a certified tennis coach has a lot of advantages because they will give you the feedback you need to improve a lot faster.
+But if you know what you need to do and follow a progression process, using a ball machine is one of the best ways to learn and improve your tennis strokes.

 And the third way would be to find a “patient” practice partner who is willing to toss some balls for you and give you feedback.

-3. Drills, Drills, Drills
+3. Drills, Drills, Drills.

-Once you become comfortable with the technical part and add in some low pressure practice, the next step would be to move on to drills in which you rally with a practice partner.
+Once you become comfortable with the technical part and add in some low-pressure practice, the next step would be to move on to drills in which you rally with a practice partner.

 The purpose of these drills can vary.
-Here too I suggest you follow a progressive method:
+Here, too, I suggest you follow a progressive method: